The WL-T transmitter is compatible with standard guitars, including Stratocaster, Telecaster, Les Paul, SG, and electric acoustic guitar types.

 Symptom: No sound is produced.
 The guitar is not powered.

-Remedy: Try making the connection shown in remedy A or remedy B in the figures above.
+Remedy: Try remedy A or remedy B shown in the figures above.

 Symptom: Only the L-side signal is output.

-Cause: The WL-T has monaural specifications, and so only the L-side (tip-side) signal is output.
+Cause: The WL-T has monaural specifications and outputs only the L-side (tip-side) signal.

-If remedies A and B do not correct the problem, try repeating the procedure below.
+If remedies A and B do not resolve the issue, follow the steps below.

 - Remove the batteries or disconnect the power adapter from the guitar.